AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 ### Average Elapsed Time
 The last (youngest) elapsed time, in microseconds, of completed execution of this stored procedure.

+### Max Physical Reads
+The minimum number of physical reads that this stored procedure has ever performed during a single execution.

+### Min Physical Reads
+The minimum number of physical reads that this stored procedure has ever performed during a single execution.

+### Average Physical Reads
+The average number of physical reads that this stored procedure has performed during a single execution.

+### Last Physical Reads
+The number of physical reads performed the last time the stored procedure was executed.

 ### Execution Count
 Counts the number of executions between now an the last fetch.